dnieuw/ViromeBrowser/README.md

-## Virome browser
+## Virome Browser

-This is the private github repository of the viromeBrowser R package.

-Installing the package from R should work using:
+Installing the package from R using:

 install.packages("devtools")

-devtools::install_github("EBI-COMMUNITY/emc-visualisation", auth_token = "#####", build_vignettes = TRUE)
+devtools::install_github("dnieuw/ViromeBrowser", build_vignettes = TRUE)

-To install from a private repo, generate a personal access token (PAT) in https://github.com/settings/tokens and supply to the auth_token argument.

 The package name is "viromeBrowser", load the package with:

 library(viromeBrowser)

-Please have a look at the vignette for instructions on how to use the package:
+Please have a look at the vignette for instructions on how to use the shiny app by using:

 vignette("viromeBrowser")

-If you have any questions, suggestions or remarks please send me (David Nieuwenhuijse) an email